Nikhil Dutta: International career

+In 2011, aged 16, Dutta was named in Canada's squad for the 2011 ICC Americas Under-19 Championship in Fort Lauderdale.

+Dutta made his senior One Day International debut for Canada against Kenya in March 2013.
+He did not bat, and bowled six overs without taking a wicket.
 He was originally included in Canada's squad for the 2015 ICC World Twenty20 Qualifier tournament in July 2015, but he chose to stay with the St Kitts and Nevis Patriots in the Caribbean Premier League.
 He was replaced by Hiral Patel.
+In January 2018, he played in the 2018 ICC World Cricket League Division Two tournament, ending up as Canada's leading bowler, with 11 wickets.